There are some specifics about remediating hosts that are part of a vSAN cluster.

 Maintenance Mode Specifics of vSAN Clusters

-By design only one host from a vSAN cluster can be in a maintenance mode at any time.
+By design, Update Manager places only one host from a vSAN cluster in a maintenance mode at any time.
 Because of that the host remediation process might take an extensive amount of time to finish since Update Manager must handle the remediation of the hosts sequentially.
 Update Manager remediates hosts that are part of a vSAN cluster sequentially even if you select the option to remediate them in parallel.

 If the vSAN cluster has a system-managed baseline attached by default, you can remediate the cluster against the baseline to bring all the hosts in a compliant state, and install the latest software recommended by vSAN.